 Trello and Asana are two of the most popular kanban web applications today, for good reason.
 They have a long list of features applicable for various use cases.
 You can’t self-host either one, though.
 I personally prefer Taiga.io for a cloud kanban (which also supports scrum sprints) because it has a cleaner interface that is easier to navigate and manage.

-You can create a Taiga.io account to try it or install it on your Linux VPS hosting for more privacy.
+You can create a Taiga.io account to try it or install it on your Linux VPS server for more privacy.
 There are still plenty other free options for hosting your own kanbans boards.

-Kanboard is a FOSS, stand-alone kanban software that has quietly been around for years.
+Kanboard is a FOSS, stand-alone kanban app that has been flying under the radar for years.
 It doesn’t have a development team nearly as large as the other kanban creators, but it could work for a small team or individual.
 It only requires PHP (pre-installed with cPanel) to work on Linux servers. cPanel users can simply install it from Softaculous and produce a new kanban board within seconds.
 Between its features and the Kanboard plugins available, this is a worthy option to consider even for Nextcloud or WordPress users.

 Customer Relationship Management (CRM)